 It’s time to get that puppy wagging.

 “Felisberto Hernández is a writer like no other,” Italo Calvino announced once, “like no European, nor any Latin American.

-That the abused child will defend its parent is no arcane phenomenon of child psychology--hell, we’ve seen it on Law and Order.
+That the abused child will defend its parent is no arcane phenomenon of child psychology–hell, we’ve seen it on Law and Order.

-"Death, the cliché assures us, is the great leveler; but it obviously levels some a great deal more than others.”
+Legendary New York Times obit writer Alden Whitman once observed, “Death, the cliché assures us, is the great leveler; but it obviously levels some a great deal more than others.”